fidelity/seq2pat/joss/paper.md

 the number of sequential patterns in databases is huge.
-Therefore, it is important to design efficient and scalable pattern mining algorithms that can search for a set of patterns that satisfy a minimum support, referred to as _frequency_.
+Therefore, it is important to design efficient and scalable pattern mining algorithms that can search for a set of patterns that satisfy minimum support, referred to as _frequency_.
-Not only that, but in practice, finding the entire set of frequent patterns in a database is not of great interest.
+Not only that but in practice, finding the entire set of frequent patterns in a database is not of great interest.
 The resulting number of items is still typically too large and fails to provide significant insight to the user.